tripal/docker-tripal-centos/tripal-v3/README.md

 to run the following command:

 ```
-docker run -it -p 8080:80 mingchen0919/docker-tripal-v3 /bin/bash
+docker run -it --rm -p 8080:80 mingchen0919/docker-tripal-v3 /bin/bash
 ```

 This command will launch an interactive docker container with apache, postgres and an Elasticsearch cluster running.
-With this docker image, you can easily set up a tripal 3 site for testing or tripal module development in just a couple of minutes.
+With this docker image, you can easily set up a tripal 3 site for testing or tripal module development in a couple of minutes.
 Go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) and login to the tripal site as an admin user.